infernao/movie-booking/README.md

 # Infernao Movie Ticket Booking System

 A Movie Ticket Booking System that allows users to search for movies, select a theater, book seats, and make payments.
 The system supports multiple theaters, screens, and seat categories.
-This project is built using **Node.js, Express.js, MongoDB**, and **React** for the frontend.
+This project is built using **Node.js, Express.js, MongoDB**, and **React** for the frontend with basic ui and stylying

 ---